Table of Contents

 #22 Walk with lemurs

-In a 2020 study by the British Ecological Society, 86 participants took a walk through the UK’s largest lemur enclosure.
+In a 2020 study by chartered psychologist Rachel C. Sumner, 86 participants took a walk through the UK’s largest lemur enclosure.

 The result?
 The participants reported improved mood after their lemur walk.
 But you don’t have to live in the rainforest.
 The findings suggest that you can take advantage of this benefit by spending time with different kinds of animals, too!